• Dr. Jacono

 Dr. Jacono performed clinical research that was published to better define the angle of the proper vertical vector or direction of the lift.
 He found the ideal vertical facelift – the “Angle for Maximal Rejuvenation” – to be 60 degrees for patients with a mean age of 60 years old.
 As the age of the patient increases, the angle decreases.
 Conversely, patients younger than 60 years old will require a greater, more vertical facelift angle.

-Depending upon the degree of neck drooping and heaviness that occurs, the deep plane facelift may be combined with a midline platysma tightening called a platysmaplasty.
+Depending upon the degree of neck drooping and heaviness that occurs, the surgery may be combined with a midline platysma tightening called a platysmaplasty.
 Through a small hidden incision under the chin, vertical cords and bands in the neck can be tightened and chin fat that accumulates with age can be removed.
-Because Dr. Jacono’s extended deep plane facelift more significantly lifts the platysma than other facelifting techniques, the additional midline surgery, trauma, and recovery can be avoided in a majority of cases.
+Because Dr. Jacono’s deep plane facelift more significantly lifts the platysma than other facelifting techniques, the additional midline surgery, trauma, and recovery can be avoided in a majority of cases.

 Dr. Jacono has demonstrated his advanced deep plane facelift to plastic surgeons from all over the world in his state-of-the-art surgery center.
 In this picture, surgeons from Brazil, Portugal, Columbia, and Turkey are observing him perform a deep plane facelift.